colinrizzman/Neural-Positional-Color-Encoding/README.md

-Trains a neural network to output the RGB color for a given XYZ coordinate on a 3D mesh in [PLY format](https://paulbourke.net/dataformats/ply/).
+Trains a neural network to output the RGB color for a given XYZ coordinate on a 3D mesh.

 This could be considered a form of lossy compression.